Azure/azure-powershell/src/ResourceManager/RecoveryServices.SiteRecovery/Commands.RecoveryServices.SiteRecovery/help/Set-AzureRmRecoveryServicesAsrReplicationProtectedItem.md

 ```

 ### -LicenseType
-Specifies the license type selection for Windows Server virtual machines migrated through Hybrid use benefit.
+Specifiy the license type selection to be used for Windows Server virtual machines.
+If you are entitled to use the Azure Hybrid Use Benefit (HUB) for migrations and would like to specify that the HUB setting be used while failing over this protected item set the license type to be WindowsServer.

 ```yaml
 Type: String